JK87iab/Mapping-Tweets/README.md

 # twitter_1
 With this shiny app you can map and analyze responses to tweets from **Donald Trump** and **Hillary Clinotn**.
-Furthermore the app calculates the positive oder negative sentiment aggregated on State level.
+Furthermore the app calculates the positive oder negative sentiment aggregated at State level.

 <a href="https://jonaskr.shinyapps.io/twitter_1/">Click here for a Demo:</a>